-Angelique Kidjo, Mariana Mazzucato and Paypal's Dan Schulman on Solutions That Will Drive Real Change
+Angelique Kidjo, Mariana Mazzucato and PayPal's Dan Schulman on Solutions That Will Drive Real Change

 Usually this week in January, global leaders, policymakers and heads of business would be heading to the Swiss Alps to share ideas on how to solve the world’s great challenges.

-Sadly, the major challenge facing the world — the COVID-19 pandemic — has also prevented delegates from assembling at the World Economic Forum as they usually would.
+Sadly, the dominant challenge facing the world — the COVID-19 pandemic — has also prevented delegates from assembling at the World Economic Forum in Davos as they usually would.
 However, WEF is instead forging ahead with a virtual summit, the Davos Agenda, to offer a platform for leaders in a range of fields to convene, debate, and learn from one another.

 TIME’s editors are participating in a number of events, including a panel on stakeholder capitalism hosted by TIME editor-in-chief Edward Felsenthal.
-Joining him are World Economic Forum co-founder and chair Dr Klaus Schwab, Belgian Prime Minister Alexander De Croo, Beninese musician and activist Angelique Kidjo, economist Mariana Mazzucato, and PayPal’s chief executive Dan Schulman
+Joining him are World Economic Forum founder and executive chairman Dr Klaus Schwab, Belgian Prime Minister Alexander De Croo, Beninese musician and activist Angelique Kidjo, economist Mariana Mazzucato, and PayPal’s chief executive Dan Schulman.

 Ahead of the panel, we asked three of the delegates to share their proposed solutions for a major problem facing society: